Policies

 Plagarism Policy

-JPAC does not accept manuscripts with plagiarized material.
+JPAC does not accept manuscripts with plagiarised material.
 For the purposes of this policy, plagiarism is defined as the use of previously authored works - including text, data, and images – of others or self without proper attribution.
+Submissions to all sections of the Journal will be checked online using the plagiarism detection service Turnitin.

 The editors of JPAC will respond to plagiarism at their discretion.
 Actions taken will be based on the severity of the plagiarism attempt, but can include corrections to or retractions of the published article, the author being banned from publishing in the journal, and/or the editor notification of the author’s institution or funding agencies.